Wounded Knee Massacre: Prelude

-In the years leading up to the conflict, the U.S. government had continued to seize Lakota lands.
+In the years leading up to the conflict, the U.S. Government continued to seize Lakota lands.
 The once-large bison herds of the Great Plains, a staple of the Plains Indians, had been hunted to near-extinction.
 Treaty promises to protect reservation lands from encroachment by settlers and gold miners were not implemented as agreed.
 As a result, there was unrest on the reservations.
 (Note: To this day, the Sioux have refused to accept compensation for the Black Hills land seized from them.
 A 1980 Supreme Court decision (United States v.
 Sioux Nation of Indians) ruled the taking was illegal and awarded compensation, increased by interest to $757 million, but not the return of the land which the Sioux sought.
 The Lakota have refused to take the money, demanding instead the return of the land.)
 During this time, news spread among the reservations of a Paiute prophet named Wovoka, founder of the Ghost Dance religion.
 He had a vision that the Christian Messiah, Jesus Christ, had returned to Earth in the form of a Native American.
+The Ghost Dance, however, was not a Christian faith; it may have adopted the Sun Dance as part of its rituals, and had at its roots the deeper principles of Lakota faith, and the symbols of the old faith.
+Its purpose was understood to revitalise pre-colonial life and restore it, instead of simply abolishing it.
+By 1890, nearly one-third of the Lakota had become part of the new religion.

 According to Wovoka, the white invaders would disappear from Native lands, the ancestors would lead them to good hunting grounds, the buffalo herds and all the other animals would return in abundance, and the ghosts of their ancestors would return to Earth.
 They would then live in peace.
 All this would be brought about by the performance of the slow and solemn Ghost Dance, performed as a shuffle in silence to a single drumbeat.
 Lakota ambassadors to Wovoka, Kicking Bear and Short Bull, taught the Lakota that while performing the Ghost Dance, they would wear special Ghost Dance shirts, as had been seen by Black Elk in a vision.
 Kicking Bear misunderstood the meaning of the shirts, and said that the shirts had the power to repel bullets.
 Some tribes, including the Sioux, believed that a great earthquake and flood would occur which would drown all the whites.
+The Ghost Dance was understood as a new ritual formed by a new prophet, but was not understood as a clean break with traditional faith, and instead was meant to revitalise it.